-Looking for the most amazing vegan restaurants in Orlando?
-In this article we share the most popular vegetarian, plant-based, and dairy-free restaurant options in Orlando, Florida.
+Looking for the best vegan Orlando restaurants?
+In this article, we share the most popular vegetarian, plant-based, and dairy-free restaurant options in Orlando, Florida.
 Everything from vegan pizza shops to ice cream parlors, covering you from breakfast through dinner, dessert, and beyond.
 Ready to discover the best Orlando vegan food near you?
 Read on!

 It really might be the happiest place on earth, and I’m not just talking about the theme parks.
 Beyond the Magic Kingdom, there’s an enchanted land of sun-soaked gardens, over 100 lakes and springs, and a bustling nightlife that could rival the glitziest cities.
 Escape into nature or indulge in modern amenities here in O-Town, the single most popular travel destination in North America.
 You’ll be in good company as you discover Orlando, Florida.

-The Vegan Hot Dog Cart: Exactly as the name implies!
+Exactly as the name implies!
 This modest pushcart has a short but solid menu of meatless hot dogs loaded with creative finishing touches.
-When it’s late, you’ve had a few drinks, and you need a hearty bite to eat, nothing beats the “old reliable,” positively dripping with chili and cheezey sauce for about $5.
+When it’s late, you’ve had a few drinks, and you need a hearty bite to eat, nothing beats the “old reliable,” positively dripping with chili and cheezy sauce for about $5.

-Winter Park Biscuit Company: There’s almost always a line that can stretch down the block on weekends.
+There’s almost always a line that can stretch down the block on weekends.
 But that’s only a testament to the amazing eats that are in such hot demand!
 Your patience will be rewarded with impossibly flaky homemade biscuits dressed up with sweet or savory toppings.
 You can also get hearty sandwiches, burgers, and salads.
-Don’t pass up the OG, a fried chick cutlet on an oat-buttermilk biscuit with your choice of sauce!
+Don’t pass up the OG, a fried chick’n cutlet on an oat-buttermilk biscuit with your choice of sauce!

 Soothe your soul with dishes from these decadent vegan soul food restaurants in Orlando!